-Fragmentation products.
 Although direct inclusion of reactant-specific fragmentation products is beyond the scope of this work, the effect of this reaction can be investigated.
-For mass balance, the larger the estimated flux through fragmentation (see reaction equations 2d, 3c, 4d, 5c and 6c), the higher the production of the reagents via reaction 5a and 6a must be.
+For mass balance, the larger the estimated flux through fragmentation (see Reactions R2d, R3c, R4d, R5c and R6c), the higher the production of the reagents via Reactions (5a) and (6a) must be.
 Accordingly, the fragmentation branching has a potentially large impact on the H-shift rates determined with the suggested method.